rackerlabs/design-system/_component_design/context-drawer.md

 Use a context drawer in the following scenarios:

-- To create items related to the item being viewed.
+- To create items related to the item the user is viewing.
 For example, when the user troubleshoots a device, use the drawer to create a support ticket, so that the user can stay in the context of the device.
 - To view details of an associated item.
-For example, when managing server, use the drawer to view details of a specific ticket for that server, without taking the user out of the context of the server.
+For example, when a user is managing a server, use the drawer to see details of a specific ticket for that server, without taking the user out of the context of the server.
-- To update child items that belong to the item being managed.
-For example, when managing a firewall, use the drawer to update firewall policies.
+- To update child items that belong to the item the user is managing.
+For example, when the user is managing a firewall, use the drawer for the user to update firewall policies.

 Do not use a context drawer in the following scenarios:

 - For highly complex workflows.
-For example, do not use the drawer to create a cloud server, load balancer, hadoop cluster, or other complex things.
+For example, do not use the drawer to create a cloud server, load balancer, Hadoop® cluster, or other complex objects.
 These types of objects require a standalone page to help the user feel more comfortable and focused when making configuration choices.
-- To create objects from a primary hub or list view of resources.
+- To create objects from a primary hub or view a list resources.
 For example, do not use the drawer to create a server from the main list of servers.
 - Providing help content.
 At this time, we strongly recommend not using the drawer for injecting help content into the user interface (UI).
 Users might need access to help content while completing a form in the drawer, and switching between the help drawer and the form drawer was problematic in testing.
 - To display marketing materials.
-- For confirmations or acknowledgements.
-For example, do not use the drawer as a prompt for accepting a license agreement or to confirm the deletion of objects.
+- For confirmation or acknowledgement prompts.
+For example, do not use the drawer as a prompt to accept a license agreement or to confirm the deletion of objects.

 {% endcolumn %}